 The sitcom option offers the opportunity to study a contemporary example of the sitcom genre.
-The IT Crowd is an award-winning cult television programme that offers a range of interesting representations and plays on stereotypes of gender and ethnicity.
+Man Like Mobeen and Modern Family are award-winning television programmes that offer a range of interesting representations and play on stereotypes of age, gender and ethnicity.
 Friends uses sitcom conventions in a typical way and represents a conservative representation of the diversity of US society whilst being slightly more challenging in its representation of gender.
-The two productions reflect different broadcasting contexts: a terrestrial broadcaster purchasing an American series for broadcast and a 'home-grown' British production.
-The ongoing availability of both series reflects the recent growth of online streaming services and global, on-demand consumption by audiences.
+The productions reflect different broadcasting contexts: a 'home-grown' British production initially created for the BBC Three digital channel, now returned to linear television (Man Like Mobeen), an American production licensed to Netflix (Modern Family), and a terrestrial broadcaster purchasing an American series for broadcast (Friends).
+These series reflect the continued growth of online streaming services and global, on-demand consumption by audiences.